hapax/hapax.github.io/assets/sky.md

 for a dimensionless constant $C$.
 This leads to the common explanation of the colour of the sky.
-Blue light has a shorter wavelength than red, so it is scattered more by air molecules, explaining that pure azure we know and love.
+Blue light has a shorter wavelength than red, so it is scattered more by air molecules, creating that pure azure we know and love.
 But does it?
-This explanation would make sense if blue was the shortest visible wavelength, but we've known since Newton that indigo and violet (after the 'B' in ROYGBIV) have even shorter wavelengths.
+This explanation would make sense if blue was the shortest visible wavelength, but indigo and violet (after the 'B' in ROYGBIV) have even shorter wavelengths.
 So why isn't the sky violet?

 #### The eyes have it